Health Monitor

 Are you passionate about supporting youth in a safe, healthy, and empowering environment?
 Join the Forum for Young Canadians as a Health Monitor and play a critical role in ensuring the well-being of participants while they engage in an immersive, hands-on civic learning experience in Ottawa.

-The Democratic Engagement Exchange at Toronto Metropolitan University is working with the Rideau Hall Foundation to to help ensure the well-being and safety of all participants throughout the Forum for Young Canadians National Summit.
+The Democratic Engagement Exchange at Toronto Metropolitan University is working with the Rideau Hall Foundation to support the safety, health, and well-being of all program participants.

 Job Role